webka202/deltaforce-optimization/README.md

-Run this app as Administrator permission
+Run this app with Administrator permission